 Perusing through the world of the most expensive sneakers in the world can be daunting since many have a provenance attached, making them a pedigree with collectors status.
 These sell for crazy numbers on the resale market and at auction.

 Arguably, Nike would fill up almost any list thanks to their Air Jordan line.
-Scribble on an autograph by Michael Jordan and we’re talking about a pair of sneakers selling at auction for US$560,000.
+Scribble on an autograph by Michael Jordan, and we’re talking about an expensive pair of sneakers selling at auction for US$560,000.
 For reals, folks.
 Remember, you can still tilt the coolness meter in your favor with these affordable classic retro sneakers that are always in style.

 You can also glam them up with gold, adorn them with diamonds, and create one-of-a-kind artwork on the sneakers, but this isn’t attainable for the masses since competition is fierce for one-offs.

-All you have to do is drop some serious bucks.
-Remember, if you want to live like a celebrity, you’ll need to walk in their shoes.
+So if you want a one-off or just want to prance around like an A-lister wearing one of the most expensive sneakers money can buy, just be ready to drop some serious bucks.
+Remember, if you want to live like a celebrity, you gotta walk in their shoes.

 Golden Goose –